 Alsace is probably the smallest region in mainland France.
 It is located in the eastern part of the country near Germany.

 The seat of the European Parliament is located in Strasbourg, the largest city in this region.
-Between the Vosges and the river Rhine, lay numerous vineyards where excellent white wines such as Pinot Gris, Riesling and Gewurztraminer are made.
+Between the Vosges and the Rhine River lie numerous vineyards where excellent white wines, such as Pinot Gris, Riesling, and Gewürztraminer, are produced.

 Sylvaner, Chardonnay, Pinot Blanc, and Muscat are also present in wine production.

 The best way to get to know the tastes and aromas of Alsatian wines is to take the Alsatian wine route.
-On the tour, you can visit little fairytale villages like Eguisheim and many boutique wineries.
+On the tour, you can visit little fairytale villages like Eguisheim along with many boutique wineries.

 Bourgogne Features Highly Valued Wines